Development—Washington, D.C.

 The Faircliff

 The Faircliff is a 125-unit affordable housing project in the historic Columbia Heights neighborhood of Washington, D.C.
-Developed in partnership with Somerset Development Company and Housing Up, the all-electric building is among the most sustainable yet in the District.
+Developed in partnership between Somerset Development Company, Jonathan Rose Companies and Housing Up, the building is among the most sustainable yet in the District.

-The Faircliff is being built alongside Novel 14, a 197-unit market rate apartment developed by Crescent Communities.
-Collectively, these two communities will replace the former 80-unit Faircliff Plaza East apartment complex.
-Residents of the former Faircliff Plaza East voted unanimously to move forward with the project, and over 80 percent of those residents have elected to return to live at The Faircliff in early 2025 when construction is complete.
+The Faircliff is built alongside Novel 14, a 197-unit market rate apartment developed by Crescent Communities.
+Collectively, these two communities replaced the former 80-unit Faircliff Plaza East apartment complex.
+Residents of the former Faircliff Plaza East voted unanimously to move forward with the project, and 80% elected to return to live in the new building.

-Designed by Eric Colbert & Associates and built by John Moriarty & Associates, the eight-story, 145,000 sf building will feature multiple communal spaces aligned with our Communities of Opportunity program, including a courtyard with playground, community room with kitchen, learning library, fitness center, rooftop event space and a community garden.
-Furthering our digital access goal, all residents will have access to free, high-speed Community Wi-Fi in their apartments and all common areas.
-The community will also benefit from a full-time Resident Services Coordinator overseen by property manager Habitat America and case management services for 9 supportive housing units provided by Housing Up.
+Designed by Eric Colbert & Associates and built by John Moriarty & Associates, the eight-story, 145,000 sf building features multiple communal spaces aligned with our Communities of Opportunity program, including a courtyard with playground, community room with kitchen, Little Free Library, which provides free books to residents in partnership with the DC Public Library, Common Goods lending library, fitness center, rooftop event space and a community garden.
+Furthering our digital access goal, all residents have access to free, high-speed Community Wi-Fi in their apartments and all common areas.
+The community also benefits from a full-time Resident Services Coordinator overseen by Communities Together Inc. The property is managed by Habitat America and case management services for 9 supportive housing units provided by Housing Up.

-The Faircliff will also set a new standard for green multi-family buildings in the District.
-The all-electric design will achieve LEED Platinum and Passive House (PHIUS CORE) certification and will feature a range of innovative green design strategies, including a green roof with an integrated 67 kW solar array, electric vehicle charging for 19 parking spaces, and carbon-injected concrete that will capture over 1.1 million kg of carbon within the building’s structure.
+The Faircliff sets a new standard for green multi-family buildings in the District.
+The all-electric design is on track to achieve LEED Platinum and Passive House (Phius CORE) certification and features a range of innovative green design strategies, including a green roof with an integrated 67 kW solar array, electric vehicle charging for 19 parking spaces, and carbon-injected concrete that will capture nearly 1million kg of carbon within the building’s structure.

 Financing for the $110 million development was arranged through a mix of public and private resources, including $49.3 million in tax-exempt bonds issued by the DC Housing Finance Agency, a $16.9 million subsidy loan from the DC Department of Housing and Community Development, and a $440,000 annual rental subsidy from the DC Housing Authority to support nine supportive housing units dedicated for formerly homeless families.